-Little Bear is listed as a courtesy for an independent rescuer.
-Please call Dana at 650-964-1182 if you are interested in meeting her or complete an online adoption application.
+This is a Courtesy Listing.
+Please call Dana at 650-964-1182 if you are interested in meeting Little Bear or complete an online adoption application.
 Thank you!
 Hi!
 My name is Little Bear and I am ready for my Forever Home.
-I a...read more about Little Bear
+I was rescued with my kittens in Nov...read more about Little Bear

 Delilah is a beautiful gray and white tuxedo girl who loves to play and also loves to snuggle with her people.
 She is a true lap cat and if there's a lap, she's in it.
 She is extremely social (although may be slow to warm up to new people) and will push her nose into your hand when she wants t...read more about Delilah

 Elise is a beautiful girl who is overflowing with personality.
 She came to us as a young feral kitten and has been in foster care since 2009!
 She loves her foster mate, Buddy, and enjoys spending her days cuddling with him or watching the birds at the birdfeeder out the window. &nb...read more about Elise